Aveglia/vAMPirus/docs/HelpDocumentation.md

 If you plan to run vAMPirus on a Mac computer, it is recommended that you set up a virtual environment and use Singularity with the vAMPirus Docker image to run your analyses.

-You can try to run directly on your system, but there may be errors caused by differences between Apply and GNU versions of tools like "sort".
+You can try to run directly on your system, but there may be errors caused by differences between Apple and GNU versions of tools like "sort".

 vAMPirus was developed on a Centos7/8 operating system so we will go through how to set up a Centos7 Vagrant virtual environment with Virtual Box.